 Lists are one more clever convenience that keeps us returning to Amazon.

 One convenience that Amazon offers is speed.
-If you know what you want, Amazon’s 1-Click ordering lets you buy it instantly.
+If you know what you want, Amazon’s Buy Now ordering, also referred to as 1-Click ordering, lets you buy it instantly.
 The feature lets shoppers skip dealing with a shopping cart and checkout process.
 As Amazon explains it:

 6. Saved credit card data

 Speed and convenience are central to the Amazon experience.
-Even without 1-Click ordering turned on, Amazon can store your credit card information so you’ll never need to enter it again.
+Even without one-click ordering turned on, Amazon can store your credit card information so you’ll never need to enter it again.

 To learn how to remove stored cards from your Amazon account, visit the Manage Payment Methods page.